alicezhang030/Flixter/README.md

 ## Notes

-1. Since I've never used Objective-C before, understanding the syntax and learning to debug Objective-C code was hard at first.
+1. Since I've never used Objective-C before, understanding the syntax and learning how to debug Objective-C code was hard at first.
 2. I also found it hard at first to use storyboard.
 While I've used design tools like Figma before, I've never used something that connects design with code so directly.

 ## Credits